 It was a riot.
 (And no, I’m not going to call out the book by name.
 That would be bad form.)

 Basically, MarySue embodies the acme of ham-handed character development.
 Although she’s more common to fanfic and RPGs, she rears her head often enough in fiction to merit discussion.
-Everyone loves MarySue.
-Everyone readily sympathizes with her.
-Everyone knows that in the end, she will triumph and her cause will be vindicated.
-She is special, the exception to every rule, the outlier character with superficial flaws that are easily glossed over.
+Everyone loves MarySue, everyone readily sympathizes with her, and everyone knows that in the end, she will triumph, vindicated in her cause.
+She is special, the exception to every rule, the outlier character with superficial flaws that we can easily gloss over.

 I’m guessing that at some point in our development, all writers are guilty of creating a MarySue—or a whole cast of MarySue variations.
 It stems from our natural desire for readers to love and sympathize with a character (or characters).
 Ironically, though, the more MarySue a character becomes, the less the reader is likely to connect.
 At some point, sooner rather than later, “amazing” becomes “absurd.”

 Sorry to break the news.
 Your handsome prince-turned-highwayman who’s out for revenge against the wicked coward who murdered his father, and he’s only 18 but commands a whole crew of sycophants and has since he was 12, and they’re all unfailingly loyal to him because his cause is Just and True™ (except for that traitor-in-the-midst who is evil and self-serving and whose traitorous behavior no one ever saw coming because who could be so traitorous), who attracts the beautiful-and-contrary heroine with his dashingly noble behavior and draws her to his side despite him now being a horrible criminal (but he’s a noble criminal, you see), and their love is so destined because they are both awesomesauce with a side of angst?
 That guy is absurd.

 “Well, when you put it that way, Kate…”